brandur/sorg/content/articles/postgres-default.md

 and prevents an entire class of application-level bugs caused by data existing in an unexpected state.
-Enthusiasts like me have always argued in favor of strong data constraints, but knew also that new non nullable fields often weren't possible in Postgres when it was running at scale.
+Enthusiasts like me have always argued in favor of strong data constraints, but knew also that new non-null fields often weren't possible in Postgres when it was running at scale.

 Postgres 11 brings in a change that makes `ADD COLUMN` with `DEFAULT` values fast by marshaling them for existing rows